Articles for intermediate learners

 I want to sit on a tree branch right now.

-The only difference between 'a' and 'an' is that 'a' comes with nouns that begin with a consonant sound and 'an' comes with nouns that begin with a vowel sound.
+The only difference between 'a' and 'an' is that 'a' is used before nouns that begin with a consonant sound and 'an' is used before nouns that begin with a vowel sound.
 Take a look at the following examples:

 She wants to buy an umbrella.